nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     - **`exit`** : Exits the app.

 6. Congrats!
-You are now ready to get started on your first steps in supercharging your financial management flow!
+You are now ready to get started on supercharging your financial management flow!

 <div markdown="span" class="alert alert-info">:information_source: **Info:**
 Curious about the various commands?
 Refer to the [Features](#features) below to find out more about each command.